brotatotes/bht-automation/bht gen 3/2 Corinthians/Chapter 10/2 Corinthians 10 15 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 15:17:54
+- Timestamp: 12-25-2023 19:33:23
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 80
+- BHT Word Count: 81
-- BHT Commentary Usage: 46.55%
+- BHT Commentary Usage: 50.0%
-- BHT Quality Score: 1.9053006807992503
+- BHT Quality Score: 2.0600946435736462
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (58):
+- ChatGPT injected words (60):
-	['a', 'aim', 'among', 'and', 'apostle', 'appointed', 'as', 'be', 'beyond', 'boast', 'boundaries', 'but', 'by', 'corinthians', 'do', 'enlarged', 'even', 'exceed', 'excessively', 'faith', 'further', 'go', 'god', 'grows', 'guided', 'hope', 'in', 'instead', 'is', 'labors', 'line', 'magnify', 'measure', 'measuring', 'ministry', 'not', 'of', 'on', 'or', 'others', 'own', 'progress', 'rather', 'reaching', 'regions', 'rely', 's', 'seek', 'step', 'success', 'the', 'their', 'they', 'to', 'towards', 'vital', 'will', 'work']
+	['a', 'about', 'accordance', 'according', 'achieved', 'all', 'and', 'as', 'assignment', 'be', 'beyond', 'boast', 'boasting', 'bounds', 'but', 'by', 'case', 'catalyst', 'effectiveness', 'enlarged', 'enlargement', 'exceed', 'excessively', 'faith', 'for', 'further', 'given', 'god', 'gospel', 'grows', 'have', 'hope', 'in', 'increase', 'instead', 'let', 'may', 'measure', 'messengers', 'not', 'of', 'or', 'others', 'our', 'ourselves', 'progress', 'serve', 'should', 'stretch', 'success', 'the', 'them', 'to', 'us', 'we', 'what', 'will', 'with', 'work', 'your']
-- ChatGPT injected words (significant words only) (31):
+- ChatGPT injected words (significant words only) (30):
-	['aim', 'apostle', 'appointed', 'boast', 'boundaries', 'corinthians', 'enlarged', 'exceed', 'excessively', 'faith', 'god', 'grows', 'guided', 'hope', 'instead', 'labors', 'line', 'magnify', 'measure', 'measuring', 'ministry', 'progress', 'reaching', 'regions', 'rely', 's', 'seek', 'step', 'success', 'vital', 'work']
+	['accordance', 'according', 'achieved', 'assignment', 'boast', 'boasting', 'bounds', 'case', 'catalyst', 'effectiveness', 'enlarged', 'enlargement', 'exceed', 'excessively', 'faith', 'given', 'god', 'gospel', 'grows', 'hope', 'increase', 'instead', 'let', 'measure', 'messengers', 'progress', 'serve', 'stretch', 'success', 'work']

 ### Logs
-- Attempt 1 BHT: Not boasting excessively about the work of others, but having a hopeful expectation that as their faith grows, they will be able to expand their service among them according to the limits set by God.
-Their desire is not to go beyond what is necessary, but to go even farther than their current level of ministry.
-Their confidence in the Corinthians' faith is vital, as their progress in the faith will open doors for the apostle to reach other regions.
-Their intention is not to claim the accomplishments of others or overstep their boundaries, but to be magnified through the Corinthians' growth.
+- Attempt 1 BHT: As our faith grows, we should not boast excessively about the work done by others.
+Rather, our hope should be to expand our own efforts in accordance with the measure allotted to us.
+We should not strive to go beyond what is appropriate, but rather seek to abound in our own sphere of influence.
+As our faith increases, our effectiveness as messengers of the Gospel will also increase.
+May our faith be strengthened so that we may contribute to the enlargement of the Kingdom and be magnified in the eyes of others, all to the glory of God.
-- 🔄 2 Corinthians 10:15 (attempt 1, 102 words, 43.08% quotes quality score: 1.830801196717717, V2 normalized quality score: 52.22, commentator tiers 1-3: 30.73%, 37.46%, 31.81%)
+- 🔄 2 Corinthians 10:15 (attempt 1, 98 words, 50.0% quotes quality score: 1.9548587486447482, V2 normalized quality score: 56.34, commentator tiers 1-3: 37.94%, 36.14%, 25.92%)
 	- BHT WAS OVER 80 WORDS!
+- Attempt 2 BHT: As our faith grows, we should not boast excessively about the work done by others.
+Rather, our hope should be to expand our own efforts in accordance with the measure allotted to us.
+We should not strive to go beyond what is appropriate, but rather seek to abound in our own sphere of influence.
+May our faith increase and our effectiveness as messengers of the Gospel improve, contributing to the enlargement of the Kingdom and the magnification of our work.
+- 🔄 2 Corinthians 10:15 (attempt 2, 80 words, 49.02% quotes quality score: 1.9437927608951644, V2 normalized quality score: 55.97, commentator tiers 1-3: 39.2%, 36.08%, 24.72%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 2 BHT: Not boasting excessively, but with a hopeful anticipation, they look forward to being enabled by the Corinthians' increased faith to expand their work among them.
-Their desire is not to go beyond what is necessary, but to radiate even more abundantly than before.
-They do not seek to claim the achievements of others or exceed the boundaries set by God's measure.
-Their success in the Corinthians' case will serve as a significant step towards further progress in reaching regions beyond.
+- Attempt 3 BHT: As our faith increaseth, we should not boast beyond our measure, but rather hope to be enlarged according to our rule.
+Let us not stretch ourselves to great abundance or exceed our bounds by boasting in the labors of others.
+Instead, may our success among you be a stepping stone towards further progress and the widening of our impact.
+Let our wider labors be regulated by God's measuring line as our efficiency as messengers of the Gospel increases along with your growing faith.
-- 🔄 2 Corinthians 10:15 (attempt 2, 81 words, 46.77% quotes quality score: 1.7860314712943621, V2 normalized quality score: 50.73, commentator tiers 1-3: 34.26%, 35.85%, 29.88%)
+- 🔄 2 Corinthians 10:15 (attempt 3, 84 words, 45.16% quotes quality score: 2.1905532258507705, V2 normalized quality score: 64.18, commentator tiers 1-3: 40.11%, 34.55%, 25.34%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: Their hope is not to boast excessively or go beyond the limits, but to be enlarged among the Corinthians as their faith grows.
-They seek to surpass their current level of ministry without overstepping their boundaries or relying on the labor of others.
-The apostle's intention is to go even further and reach regions beyond Corinth, while still being guided by God's measure.
-The Corinthians' progress in faith will contribute to their own magnification and the opportunity for greater ministry expansion.
+- Attempt 4 BHT: As our faith grows, we should not boast excessively in the work of others but hope to be enlarged according to our measure.
+Let us not stretch ourselves beyond our bounds or exceed them by boasting about what others have achieved.
+Instead, may our effectiveness as messengers of the Gospel increase as your faith grows.
+Our success in your case will serve as a catalyst for further progress and enlargement in our work, all in accordance with our God-given assignment.
-- 🔄 2 Corinthians 10:15 (attempt 3, 83 words, 46.67% quotes quality score: 1.8663663429882082, V2 normalized quality score: 53.4, commentator tiers 1-3: 34.27%, 34.25%, 31.48%)
+- 🔄 2 Corinthians 10:15 (attempt 4, 81 words, 50.0% quotes quality score: 2.0600946435736462, V2 normalized quality score: 59.84, commentator tiers 1-3: 38.76%, 33.48%, 27.76%)
 	- BHT WAS OVER 80 WORDS!
-	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: Their hope is not to boast excessively or exceed their own boundaries, but rather to be enlarged and expanded among the Corinthians as their faith increases.
-They aim to go beyond their current level of ministry, not by boasting in the work of others, but by relying on the progress of the Corinthians.
-The apostle seeks to reach regions beyond Corinth, guided by God's measure, and their success will serve as an important step towards further progress.
-Through the Corinthians' growth, the apostle will be magnified in his work.
+- Attempt 5 BHT: Let us not boast immoderately in the labors of others, but rather hope to be enlarged in our own sphere of work as our faith increases.
+It is important to not surpass our measure or strive for excessive abundance.
+Instead, we should seek to expand our impact in accordance with the rule appointed by God.
+As we witness the growth of faith in others, may we be magnified and encouraged to extend our labors, contributing to the advancement of the Kingdom.
-- 🔄 2 Corinthians 10:15 (attempt 4, 90 words, 45.0% quotes quality score: 1.87096021922385, V2 normalized quality score: 53.55, commentator tiers 1-3: 35.83%, 33.94%, 30.24%)
+- 🔄 2 Corinthians 10:15 (attempt 5, 81 words, 41.82% quotes quality score: 2.011761497050995, V2 normalized quality score: 58.23, commentator tiers 1-3: 39.01%, 36.39%, 24.6%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: Their hope is not to boast excessively or go beyond their appointed boundaries, but rather to be enlarged among the Corinthians as their faith grows.
-They do not seek to rely on the labors of others or exceed their own measure.
-Instead, they aim to go even further in their ministry, guided by God's measuring line.
-The progress of the Corinthians will be a vital step towards reaching regions beyond, and their success will magnify the apostle's work.
-- 🔄 2 Corinthians 10:15 (attempt 5, 80 words, 46.55% quotes quality score: 1.9053006807992503, V2 normalized quality score: 54.69, commentator tiers 1-3: 36.05%, 33.4%, 30.55%)
-	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ 2 Corinthians 10:15 bht prompt v0.8 (80 words, 46.55% quotes)
+- ✅ 2 Corinthians 10:15 bht prompt v0.8 (81 words, 50.0% quotes)
-- quality score: 1.9053006807992503, V2 normalized quality score: 54.69, commentator tiers 1-3: 36.05%, 33.4%, 30.55%)
+- quality score: 2.0600946435736462, V2 normalized quality score: 59.84, commentator tiers 1-3: 38.76%, 33.48%, 27.76%)